 Vancouver’s Pacific National Exhibition is famous for its festival foods.
-In 2018 there are over 70 PNE vendors selling everything from donuts to BBQ ribs.
+In a typical year there are over 70 PNE vendors selling everything from donuts to BBQ ribs.

-Festival-goers can also try a wide range of traditional ethnic cuisine, as well as crazy treats like deep-fried Mars bars and even bug-covered candied apples.
+Each year a number of new foods are featured.
+Festival-goers can also try a wide range of traditional ethnic cuisine, as well as crazy treats like deep-fried Mars bars and, a couple of years ago, even bug-covered candied apples.
 The selection is extreme!

-In 2018 we (Vancouver’s Best Places) got to go on the PNE’s annual media food tour.
-That meant heading out early in the morning, before the place opened to the public, and sampling some of the latest and craziest food items at the fair.
+In 2018 we headed out early in the morning, before the place opened to the public, and sampled some of the latest and craziest food items at the fair.

-On the menu for breakfast was a sample of smoking charcoal ice cream, tacos, a piña colada slurpee (with rum), a Korean-style hot dog, a watermelon ice cream sandwich, a deep-fried Reese’s Peanut Butter Cup wrapped in bacon, Kit Kat fries, a deep-fried hamburger, a milkshake burger, a 1-pound Italian meatball and a bag of mini donuts.
-And to help wash it all down, the final delicacy was a cricket-coated caramel apple!
-How about you?
-What did you have for breakfast?
+On the menu for breakfast was a sample of smoking charcoal ice cream, a piña colada slurpee (with rum), a Korean-style hot dog, a watermelon ice cream sandwich, a deep-fried Reese’s Peanut Butter Cup wrapped in bacon, a deep-fried hamburger, a milkshake burger, a 1-pound Italian meatball and mini donuts.
+To help wash it all down, the final delicacy was a cricket-coated caramel apple!

 PNE 2018 Food Tour Video